-I chose to copy Children Playing on the Beach because for many reasons it’s also very special to me.
-It was a favorite of my late husband, who never got to see it in person, and now that it’s been relocated to Gallery #85, I simply couldn’t resist.
+Children Playing on the Beach is very special to me.
+It was a favorite of my late husband, who never got to see it in person, and after it was relocated to Gallery #85, I simply couldn’t resist copying it.

 I also love this work because it’s one of the best demonstrations of Cassatt’s superior skill with color and process.
 Palettes were quite limited at that time, and yet she’s able to bring out so many shades that the painting almost appears to echo contrasting moods.
 For example, the subtle blues of the ocean and sky effectively convey the feeling of cool, possibly dreary weather over the sea, while the vivid blues she uses in the girls’ dresses evoke a feeling of warmth, sunshine and happiness.
 She was an absolute genius with color.